Lano Hill

-Lano Kash-Pride Hill (born Delano Kash-Pride Hill; November 26, 1995) is an American professional football safety.
-He played college football at Michigan.
+Lano Kash-Pride Hill (born Delano Kash-Pride Hill; November 26, 1995) is an American former professional football player who was a safety in the National Football League (NFL).
+He played college football for the Michigan Wolverines.
 He is the older brother of Lavert Hill.

 Early life

 In high school, Hill and Jourdan Lewis anchored the Cass Technical High School defensive backfield that won the 2011 and 2012 Michigan High School Athletic Association Division 1 championships for coach Thomas Wilcher.

 College career

 During his senior year, Hill helped lead the defense by posting a career best of 52 tackles, 4.5 tackles-for-loss, three interceptions and three pass breakups.
 In his four-year career at Michigan, Hill contributed 119 tackles, seven tackles-for-loss, one forced fumble, one fumble recovery, three interceptions and eight pass breakups.
 Following the 2016 season, Hill was named to the All-Big Ten Conference defensive second-team, by the coaches.